romeorizzi/TALight/README.md

 After downloading this TAlight project public repo, you can either choose to use the binaries made available for your platform (not yet made available at present) or compile them from the source code.
 How to make these two binaries and the basic on how to use them is explained in the file `rtal/README.md` of this repo.

-In the following we assume that the files `~/TAlight/rtal/target/debug/rtal` and `~/TAlight/rtal/target/debug/rtald` exist on your machine and have excution permission.
+In the following we assume that the files `~/TAlight/rtal/target/debug/rtal` and `~/TAlight/rtal/target/debug/rtald` exist (possibly with a different placement, as explained above) on your machine and have execution permission.
 You can check this with

 ```bash